 - Blink regularly.
 Blink frequently to keep your eyes lubricated and reduce dryness.
 This does mean you may have to remind yourself to blink sometimes.

 - Set up an ergonomic workspace.
-Make sure to sit up straight, adjust your chair so that your feet rest flat on the floor, and position your screen so that you do not have to tilt your head to look at it.
+Make sure to sit up straight, adjust your chair so that your feet rest flat on the floor, and position your screen so you do not have to tilt your head to look at it.

 By incorporating these techniques into your daily routine, you can help prevent digital eye strain and protect your eyes from the negative effects of prolonged screen use.